prebid/prebid.github.io/dev-docs/modules/floors.md

 - MediaType
 - Ad Size
 - Domain
-- "custom dimensions"
+- "custom dimensions" (Prebid.js only)

 {: .alert.alert-warning :}
 When using GPT Slot name, the GPT library is required to load first.
 Failing to do so may yield unexpected results and could impact revenue performance.

 The entire set of floors selected by the Price Floors Module for a given auction is called a "Rule Location".
 A Rule Location can be any one of:
-1. Within the AdUnit (AdUnit)
+1. Retrieved from a real-time data service (Dynamic)
 2. Within setConfig (Package)
-3. Retrieved from a real-time data service (Dynamic)
+3. Within the AdUnit (AdUnit)

 {: .alert.alert-info :}
-Even though floors are defined with five pre-configured dimensions, it’s possible to extend the list of dimensions to attributes of the page, user, auction or other data by supplying a dimension matching function.
+Even though floors are defined with five pre-configured dimensions, it’s possible (in Prebid.js) to extend the list of dimensions to attributes of the page, user, auction or other data by supplying a dimension matching function.
 For example, a publisher can provide a matching function that returns the device type to allow the Floor module to use device type as an attribute within a prebid floor rules file.

 Note that Prebid Server also supports a [floors feature](/prebid-server/features/pbs-floors.html) that is very similar to the Prebid.js module.
 They both share Schema 2, and there are PBS-specific notes below.
 The expectation with the Prebid Server floors feature is that